Yogesh04591/Yogesh04591/README.md

 ## 🎯 About Me

-I'm completed a B.Tech degree in **Artificial Intelligence & Data Science** at Muthayammal Engineering College.
+I have completed my B.Tech in **Artificial Intelligence & Data Science** at Muthayammal Engineering College.
 I am passionate about solving real-world problems using deep learning and building scalable web applications.
 I strive to contribute to open-source projects and constantly enhance my skill set.

 ---